ViaOA/oa-core/readme.md

+OA core is a Java library for automating how objects can automatically work together.

 The core of OA is the object model that is an object-relational, observable, reactive, functional, distributed object graph.
 This graph of objects and collections automatically work with persistence layers, frameworks, UI, reporting, microservices, and more.

 The Model Driven approach defines the entities, relationships, persistence, business logic, security, UI, endpoint access, work-flow and more.